Recreation Management (REC) - Courses

 Risk Management in Leisure Service Organizations

-This course will identify the primary components of risk management and detail legal aspects of tort liability, waivers, and indemnification agreements in leisure service organizations.
-The course will equip students with basic knowledge and skills necessary to appropriately manage legal liability and risk exposure associated within various professional leisure and recreation contexts.
+This course identifies the primary components of risk management and detail legal aspects of tort liability, waivers, and indemnification agreements in leisure service organizations.
+The course equips students with basic knowledge and skills necessary to appropriately manage legal liability and risk exposure associated within various professional leisure and recreation contexts.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: REC 390 or concurrent enrollment; REC major/minor; junior standing.
+Graduate students have additional course requirements/expectations.
+Prerequisite: junior standing.
 Offered Fall, Spring.

 REC 404/504 Cr.3

 Emphasis is placed on budget development, implementation and management decision-making within the recreation and park enterprise.
 This course introduces students to various contextual operational budgets within governmental and non-profit enterprises.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: ECO 110; REC 390 or concurrent enrollment; REC major/minor; junior standing.
+Graduate students have additional course requirements/expectations.
+Prerequisite: REC major/minor; junior standing.
 Offered Fall.

 REC 415/515 Cr.3